arunasradv/PeasantRevenge/README.md

 If you enabled notable peasant parties, disable them and wait (peasantRevengeTimeoutInDays days) until parties are removed and save game, before you uninstall the mod.
 ## Known Bugs:
 If you enable notable parties, sometimes village will get 1 more notable for a short time, after revenge mobile party is disbanded.
 This is because other TW module adds/removes them (more a feature than bug.).
-If you enable notable parties, and remove mod later without waiting for revenge parties to disband and If you attack not removed party you will get crash (solution: wait until AI kills them off).
 ## Compatibility:
 - Should be Save file compatible (Can be loaded/unloaded any time.
 If notable parties are enabled - let AI to kill them off)).
-- Mod Diplomacy: Diplomacy mod does not allow kill heroes, if killer hero is without mobile party.
-Please load the Diplomacy mod before this mod (The mod will automatically set allowLordToKillMessenger and allowPeasantToKillLord values to "false" in the PeasantRevengeModCfg xml file).
 - Mod has item "Remains of a corpse".
 It is converted to "Trash item" by game design after mod removal.

 ## Source code